whisperengine-ai/psa-ai-frameworks/RED_FLAGS_CHECKLIST.md

 - No explanation of how numbers were derived

 **Why it matters**: Real measurements have uncertainty.
 False precision creates illusion of rigor.

+**Everyday example:** Your friend claims: "The perfect temperature for happiness is 72.8463°F."

+You should wonder:
+- How was this measured so precisely?
+- Why not 72.85°F or just "around 73°F"?
+- Did they survey thousands of people with precise thermometers?
+- Or did they just make up a number that sounds scientific?

+**Real research** says: "Comfort typically ranges from 68-76°F depending on humidity, clothing, and individual preference."

+**Fake precision** says: "Optimal comfort occurs at exactly 72.8463°F."

 **What to ask**:
 - "Where did this specific number come from?"